What Does “Halal” Mean?

 In countries without a majority Muslim population, where it can not be assumed that all food and commodities are produced in compliance with Islamic regulations, it is often difficult for Muslims to distinguish allowed from prohibited products.

-These certifiers check the raw materials used during the production for non-authorized substances, including genetic testing and chemical analyzes, because the products must be free of aliphatic alcohols and of ingredients derived from animals whose consumption is prohibited by Islamic law.
+Products must be free of aliphatic alcohols and of ingredients derived from animals whose consumption is prohibited by Islamic law.
+For this reason, certifiers check the raw materials used during the production for non-authorized substances, including genetic testing and chemical analyzes.
 Furthermore, all areas of the production chain are controlled, starting with the suppliers of the raw materials, through production and storage facilities, possible cross-contamination through the production of other products in the site, packaging and distribution processes.

 With regard to the ritual slaughter of animals, the laws vary by country.
-In Germany and Austria, for example, the rite is permitted under strict conditions, provided that the person performing the slaughter holds a license issued by the religious authority of the country and that the slaughter takes place under veterinary supervision in a licensed slaughterhouse.
+In Germany and Austria, for example, the rite is permitted under strict conditions, provided that the person performing the slaughter holds a license issued by the religious authority of the country.
+Also, the slaughter has to take place under veterinary supervision in a licensed slaughterhouse.

 In addition, in Austria, the animals must be effectively anesthetized immediately after the opening of the blood vessels.
 In other European countries such as Switzerland, however, Islamic slaughter is not allowed, ritually slaughtered meat is therefore imported.